-Effective leaders facilitate ways for everyone in their organization to promote and create a safety culture.
-As a Safety Leader member, you’ll receive yearly benefits such as multiple safety training courses, a complete risk evaluation of your current safety policies, programs, and insurance profile, and access to a Florida Chamber Safety Council professional 24/7.
+Effective leaders facilitate ways for everyone in their organization to create and promote a safety culture.
+Safety Leader members enjoy a comprehensive package of annual benefits, including multiple safety training courses, an in-depth risk assessment of your current safety policies, programs, and insurance coverage, and 24/7 support from a Florida Chamber Safety Council professional.

 Safety Leader Membership Offerings and Resources

-The Florida Chamber Safety Council is on a mission to create the safest, healthiest, and most sustainable workforce in Florida.
+The Florida Chamber Safety Council is on a mission to create the safest, healthiest and most sustainable workforce in America.
 That starts with helping Florida companies committed to their employees’ health and safety strive to create a workplace free of accidents.
 With a Florida Chamber Safety Council Membership at the Safety Leader level, you will gain access to a wealth of resources and tools and connect with industry leaders.
-Join the movement today!

-24/7 Safety Support: Safety Leader members will have access to a 24/7 call-in number for questions regarding items such as regulatory OSHA compliance, statute enforcement, what to do in the event of a workplace injury/illness/fatality, industry best practices and standards, and insurance programs such as return to work and worker compensation experience modification rates.
-(Included with Membership)
+- 24/7 Safety Support: Safety Leader members will have access to a 24/7 call-in number for questions regarding items such as regulatory OSHA compliance, statute enforcement, what to do in the event of a workplace injury/illness/fatality, industry best practices and standards, and insurance programs such as return to work and worker compensation experience modification rates.

-Safety Council Orientation: Safety Leader members will receive a formal in-person orientation to the Florida Chamber Safety Council, including its online platform, a discussion of training benefits and additional training options, and an initial assessment of existing safety program and culture.
-(Included with Membership)
+- Safety Council Orientation: Safety Leader members will receive a formal in-person orientation to the Florida Chamber Safety Council, including its online platform, a discussion of training benefits and additional training options, and an initial assessment of existing safety program and culture.

 Below are 10 available training classes.
 Each class requires the use of one credit, granting the entry of up to 10 employees per class.
 Additional employees over 10 will receive a 20% Safety Leader discount.
 Safety Leaders have three (2) credits, which do not expire but carry over yearly.
 Some classes are solely “in-person” to satisfy certain OSHA regulations, while others are marked “optional” for either in-person or virtual learning.
 Courses outside of the Safety Leader level may also be taken at the 20% discounted rate, another valuable advantage so that members save on cost.

-Defensive Driving: This four-hour course provides the foundation, knowledge, and skills for defensive driving and describes techniques for avoiding high-risk driving behaviors.
+- Defensive Driving: This four-hour course provides the foundation, knowledge and skills for defensive driving and describes techniques for avoiding high-risk driving behaviors.
 Participants will learn that the right attitude can prevent collisions and understand the consequences of poor decision-making.
 This course will help drivers make positive choices to improve driving behaviors and attitudes and encourage respectful and lawful decisions to avoid collisions and decrease traffic violations.
-It provides them with knowledge and collision prevention techniques focusing on behavior, judgment, decision-making, and consequences.
-(In-person)
+It provides them with knowledge and collision prevention techniques focusing on behavior, judgment, decision-making and consequences.

-Forklift: This two to four-hour training is designed to be general in nature since it covers safe operating procedures for all types of Powered Industrial Trucks.
+- Forklift: This two to four-hour training is designed to be general in nature since it covers safe operating procedures for all types of Powered Industrial Trucks.
 It is expected that operators will follow established familiarization procedures before operating models not specifically addressed during this training.
-The curriculum includes safe operation, inspection, basic components, refueling, battery care, and different types of Power Industrial Trucks.
-Class includes videos, lectures, facilitated student discussion, demonstrations, skill testing, and written testing per OSHA regulation 29 CFR 1910.
-178. Forklift training is intended for workers in construction, building development, warehouse operations, and other related fields.
-This course will provide knowledge and skills to current operators, future operators, managers, and supervisors of forklift operations.
-(In-person)
+The curriculum includes safe operation, inspection, basic components, refueling, battery care and different types of Power Industrial Trucks.
+Class includes videos, lectures, facilitated student discussion, demonstrations, skill testing and written testing per OSHA regulation 29 CFR 1910.
+178. Forklift training is intended for workers in construction, building development, warehouse operations and other related fields.
+This course will provide knowledge and skills to current operators, future operators, managers and supervisors of forklift operations.

-Heat Stress Prevention: This one-hour course is designed to help protect Florida workers from Heat Stress, a paramount concern among many industries.
-Heat Stress is defined as heat-related illnesses that occur when the body cannot maintain a normal temperature.
-Heat-related disorders include heat stroke, heat exhaustion, heat cramps, and heat rashes.
+- Heat Stress Prevention: This one-hour course is designed to help protect Florida workers from heat stress, a paramount concern among many industries.
+Heat stress is defined as heat-related illnesses that occur when the body cannot maintain a normal temperature.
+Heat-related disorders include heat stroke, heat exhaustion, heat cramps and heat rashes.
 This training course is designed to help learners understand the dangers of heat stress in both indoor and outdoor environments and how to prevent and respond to a heat stress emergency.
-(Optional)

 (Disclaimer: All included training credits subject to scheduling limitations.
 The Florida Chamber Safety Council will strive to facilitate the requested training times and dates.
 Personnel limitation may necessitate alternate training accommodations as no date and time are guaranteed.)